Leading a risk control team effectively

 Being a people leader can be one of the most challenging yet rewarding parts of anyone’s career.
 In my experience, leading a risk control team comes with its own unique set of challenges.

 People who work in safety are often out in the field, making it more difficult to manage a group.
 But as a leader, it’s your job to ensure that your team works efficiently and effectively whether you’re physically around or not.
+This is especially true for a team focused on risk control, where consistency in control is crucial.

-Organized team calendar
+Organized risk control team calendar

 Create a shared team calendar for your team to utilize.
 This way, you don’t have to nag them to find out their location.
 Instead, you’ll just have access to their schedules.